-OCC invests its assets in accordance with its Cash and Investment Management Policy, filed with and approved by the SEC,61 which is designed to minimize OCC's risk of loss or delay in accessing its assets.
-A brief description of OCC's investment policies and procedures is included in OCC's annual report, which is posted on OCC's website and is available to clearing members and the public.62 OCC sets these investment policies, and the Board, or an applicable Board committee, must approve any changes.
+OCC invests its assets in accordance with its Cash and Investment Management Policy, filed with and approved by the SEC, which is designed to minimize OCC's risk of loss or delay in accessing its assets.
+A brief description of OCC's investment policies and procedures is included in OCC's annual report, which is posted on OCC's website and is available to clearing members and the public.
+OCC sets these investment policies, and the Board, or an applicable Board committee, must approve any changes.

 OCC's current investment strategy is to purchase U.S. Government securities through the use of DvP reverse-repurchase agreements.
 This method of investment further reduces OCC's investment risk because it controls the movement of OCC's assets via a custodian bank.
-Such investments also permit quick liquidation with little adverse price effect.
-To minimize counterparty risk, OCC restricts its potential counterparties for these repurchase agreements to only financial institutions that meet certain standards of size, capital adequacy, product offering and operational capability.
-OCC also requires the collateral delivered by the counterparty to be equal to 102% of the cash invested at the point of time the investment is made.
-This further protects OCC in the event the value of the collateral decreases while the investment is outstanding.
+Such investments also permit guick liquidation with little adverse price effect.
+To minimize https://annualreport.theocc.com/.

-61 See Securities Exchange Act Release No. 94304 (Feb.
+&lt;sup>61 See Securities Exchange Act Release No. 94304 (Feb.
 24, 2022), 87 FR 11776 (Mar.
 2, 2022) (SR-OCC-2021-014) (approving initial filing).
 See also Securities Exchange Act Release No. 98093 (Aug.
 9, 2023), 88 FR 55492 (Aug 15, 2023) (SR-OCC-2023-006) (amending initial filing).